5 Actionable Performance Planning Steps You Need

 Be aware of their core interests

 Furthermore, you can hand them out the organizational chart that showcases their influence on the organization.
 This will make them more aligned with their job and increase their work effort.
+One of the advantages of providing proper job responsibilities is that it builds high performing teams that can achieve their objectives without any hassle.

 3. Focus on Employee Development